Register your Information for Free Stone Samples Sent Express to You!

 • Sealing: Enhance resistance to water, oil, and contaminants by sealing the sandstone.
 Sealants penetrate the stone’s pores, creating a protective barrier.
 Reseal every few years based on exposure and wear.

 • Repair: For small cracks or chips, use compatible sandstone repair mortar.
-Professional restoration may be needed for extensive damage to ensure the colour and texture match the original stone.
+For extensive damage, professional restoration may be needed to ensure the colour and texture match the original stone.

 • Preventing Erosion: Ensure proper drainage, use overhangs or awnings to shield from rain, and manage nearby vegetation to prevent root damage and moisture retention.